mgadaphy/dicom-research/docs/system_architecture.md

 }
 ```

+### Future Planned Features

+The following components are planned for future implementation:

-### Consensus Dashboard Components
+#### Consensus Dashboard Components

-The consensus dashboard facilitates comparison and resolution of discrepancies:
+The consensus dashboard will facilitate comparison and resolution of discrepancies:

 ```mermaid
 sequenceDiagram